agent462/chinashop/README.md

 ## Trade History

 Passing in no value will return the last 100 trades.
 Passing in a trade id will return 100 trades starting from that id.
 Accessed via `ChinaShop.trade_history`.
+Please beware that excessive use could lead to btcchina IP blocking you.

 ````ruby
 puts ChinaShop.trade_history